The complete social media analytics guide

 Identify influencers – finding the accounts and people that engage with your content most frequently means you can reach out and build relationships with influencers in your industry.

 If you are looking to track multiple social media accounts simultaneously, a specialist social media analytics platform will save you time and provide you with more valuable and detailed data.

 Social media analytics is all about measurement.
 Measuring the performance of your social channels, your marketing campaigns, your PR activity.
 Also, measuring the performance of your competitors and other brands.

 If you're going to measure - and you seriously have to - you have to report results.
 Did you reach your goals?
 How will you show the impact of your social media activities in a clear and concise way?

 The next section of my guide will show you exactly how social media analytics is going to help.

 Can I benchmark my social media performance against my competitors?

-Yes, and it’s vital that you do.
+Oh yes.
+It’s vital that you do.

-(Example of competitive benchmarking on social media between activities of major airlines.)
+Example of competitive benchmarking on social media between activities of major airlines.